-Unit exams, Written assignments, pop quizzes = 25%
+Unit exams, written assignments, pop quizzes, and attendance = 25%

-Skills tests/ Lab sheets = 50%

-Final Exam: = 25%
+Lab sheets, Unit skills tests = 50% (approximately 4 skills tests) Final Exam: = 25%

 A unit skills test is a measure of how well you follow instructions, your safety in the shop, your use of tools, your cleanliness in the work area and your attention to detail while you perform diagnostics or repairs within a required time period.
+If you're late for a skills test the following will happen; 0 to 5 minutes late = -10pts; more than 5 min. but less than 10 min. late = -20pts; more than 10 min. but less than 15 min.late = -30pts.
+If you are more than 15 minutes late you will have earned a "0" for the test.

 A task sheet is used to plan and track students while they perform required skills in the shop.
 This is not used to average your grade, but it is a professional evaluation of how well you work independently and your level of expertise in completing assigned tasks.
 Prospective employers will want to see this during an interview, so please follow the shop and repair procedures to the best of your ability.

-D. Special Requirements: A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
+E. Special Requirements: A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
 Please turn off all cell phones, pagers, etc. during class.
 A detailed list of lab/shop guidelines will be distributed to you at the beginning of this class; you are expected to follow all guidelines when in the shop.
 No smoking is permitted in the building or outside the back doors of the shop and food and drinks are not allowed in any classroom, lab, or shop.
 All these activities will be limited to break time in designated areas only.
 Breaks will be limited to 20 minutes.
 Do not park on the back lot unless preauthorized by your instructor, unauthorized vehicles can be towed at the owner's expense.

 Dress Code: The Automotive Program requires you to dress appropriately.
-Flip flops or opened toed shoes are not allowed in the shop, proper foot attire should be worn to protect your feet, leather work boots are recommended.
+Flip flops or opened-toed shoes are not allowed in the shop, proper foot attire should be worn to protect your feet, leather work boots are recommended.
 Jeans/ pants will be worn so that neither one falls to your thighs or knees, belts must hold them at your waistline.
-Safety glasses will be worn at all times in the shop.
+Safety glasses will be always worn in the shop.
 If a student fails to comply with the above dress code, he or she will be sent home and given an absence for that day.